NamanChhibbar/Toxicity-Analysis/README.md

 ## Training the model

 The main training loop is implemented in [train.py](train.py).
 Execute it as a Python script to begin training.
-The model will be fetched from Hugging Face based on the configurations specified in [configs.py](configs.py) and will be saved in the project directory.
+The model will be fetched from Hugging Face based on the configurations specified in [configs.py](configs.py) and will be saved in the model directory.
 If a model is already saved, it will be loaded from the directory itself.
 After training, the model will overwrite the pre-trained model.
-Additionally, the code will generate a graph visualizing the model performance on training and validation sets over epochs, saved as `model-performance.jpg`.
+Additionally, the code will generate a graph visualizing the model performance on training and validation sets over epochs, saved in `Performance-Plots/`.

 ## Getting toxicity score on text